 CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES Following a discussion about how landforms erode quickly, students are tasked to create diagrams (SEP, Developing and Using Models) to show how they think the cliff eroded overnight (CCC, Cause and Effect).
-Students use a reference book, Handbook of Land and Water, to Obtain, Evaluate, and Communicate Information (SEP) about how landforms erode quickly.
-Non-Negotiable 2.
-PHENOMENON-BASED INSTRUCTION: Explaining phenomenon and designing solutions drive student learning.
-Yes No REQUIRED 2a) Observing and explaining phenomena and designing solutions provide the purpose and opportunity for students to engage in learning a majority of the time.
-Yes Observing and explaining phenomena and designing solutions provides the purpose and opportunity for students to engage in learning a majority of the time.
-For example, in the Plant and Animal Relationships Unit, students are challenged to investigate why there are no new Chalta trees growing in the fictional Bengal Tiger Reserve.
+Students use a reference book, Handbook of Land and Water , to Obtain, Evaluate, and Communicate Information (SEP) about how landforms erode quickly.
+Non-Negotiable REQUIRED Yes Observing and explaining phenomena and designing 2.
+PHENOMENON-BASED 2a) Observing and explaining phenomena and designing students to engage in learning a majority of the INSTRUCTION: solutions provide the purpose and opportunity for time.
+Explaining phenomenon and students to engage in learning a majority of the time. designing solutions drive student For example, in the Plant and Animal Relationships learning.
+Unit, students are challenged to investigate why fictional Bengal Tiger Reserve.
 This serves as the anchor phenomenon for the unit and provides purpose and opportunity for students to engage in the lessons that follow.
-In Chapter 1, students read about how scientists study habitats, observe their own sample study site, analyze maps of the reserve, and investigate seeds to discover that there are no new Chalta trees in the reserve because the seeds must not be getting enough water and sunlight.
+In Chapter 1, students read about how scientists study habitats, observe their own sample study site, analyze maps of the reserve, and investigate seeds to discover that there are no must not be getting enough water and sunlight.
 In Chapter 2, students investigate roots and leaves to understand plant systems with different structures and utilize a simulation model to discover that plants need plenty of space for water absorption and sunlight.
 By the end of the Chapter, students realize that the Chalta seeds are not getting to places where they get proper sunlight and water in order to grow.
 In Chapter 3 and 4, students build on key understandings they have developed thus far and investigate seed dispersal related to the anchor phenomenon.
 This investigation leads students to the discovery that the Chalta trees rely on elephants to disperse their seeds and that seeds from other plants get to places they can grow through wind dispersal.
-By the end of the unit, students construct scientific explanations about why the Chalta seeds are not getting to places where they can grow into
+By the end of the unit, students construct are not getting to places where they can grow into